 There is no single answer to the issues we face.
 This is why the key to understanding lies in a multi-disciplinary approach.
-The International Studies Program offers students a variety of perspectives through which to analyze international events.
-By learning new languages, studying the history and cultural diversity of various societies across the globe, and understanding the politics and theories of international relations or the dynamics of the world’s economy, students can gain the tools required to be competitive in a complex global setting.
+The Program in International Studies offers students a variety of perspectives through which to analyze international events.
+By learning new languages, studying the history and cultural diversity of various societies across the globe, and understanding the politics and theories of international relations or the dynamics of the world’s economy, students gain the tools required to be competitive in a complex global setting.

 Students also have the opportunity to explore their interests in more depth through a senior thesis.
-The thesis, although mandatory for students wishing to graduate with honors in International Studies, is open as an option to all International Studies majors.
+The thesis, although mandatory for students wishing to graduate with honors in international studies, is open as an option to all international studies majors.